dgmstuart/dgmstuart.github.io/_posts/2016-02-18-octopress-2-vs-octopress-3.markdown

 without jumping through a bunch of hoops.

 [Octopress 2](https://github.com/imathis/octopress)
-seemed to tick a bunch of boxes:
+ticks a bunch of boxes:
 [lots](http://pragdave.me/)
 [of](http://blog.davidchelimsky.net/)
 [tech](http://thepugautomatic.com/)
 [blogs](http://www.breck-mckye.com/)
-seemed to use it (often with the default theme) and despite feeling suitably hacker-y it had familiar features like plugins and themes.
+use it (often with the default theme) and despite feeling suitably hacker-y it had familiar features like plugins and themes.

-It also ran on Ruby.
+It also runs on Ruby.
 I like Ruby.

 ## The problems